How much help are American volunteers providing in Ukraine? - NewsBreak

 Willy Joseph Cancel was killed Monday while working for a military contracting company that sent him to Ukraine, his mother, Rebecca Cabrera, told CNN .

-Relatives say the 22-year-old was killed alongside Ukrainian forces.Combat death puts spotlight on Americans fighting in Ukraine
+Relatives say the 22-year-old was killed alongside Ukrainian forces.A 30% chance of rain doesn’t mean what you think

 Individual Americans are fighting side-by-side, even though U.S. forces aren’t directly involved in fighting aside from sending military material, humanitarian aid and money.